rawii22/CaesarSolver/README.md

 ## How it works

 The caesar solver operates based on a statistical attack.
 It matches the frequency of the letters in the ciphertext with the frequency of letters in the English alphabet.
 Then, it shifts the ciphertext according to the most likely shifts.
-(It can show multiple shifts because the correct shift value might not be the first one)
+(It can show multiple shifts because the correct shift value might not be the first one.)

 ## How to use